Makkasan station

-The station has a skywalk, accessible by escalators and elevator, connecting it to Phetchaburi MRT Station, MRT Blue Line.
+The station has a skywalk, accessible by escalators and elevator, connecting it to Phetchaburi MRT station, on the MRT Blue Line.

 Former City Air Terminal

-Makkasan is the largest station on the Airport Rail Line connecting Suvarnabhumi Airport with downtown Bangkok.
+Makkasan is the largest station on the Airport Rail Link connecting Suvarnabhumi Airport with downtown Bangkok.
 It was envisioned as a city air terminal where passengers could check into outgoing flights and connect to the public transportation network in Bangkok.
 In reality, the terminal was rarely used due to its inconvenient location and lack of connections to other public transportation.
-Access to the terminal was via one crowded road and when leaving the terminal traffic must go in a direction that makes getting to the popular Sukhumvit and Silom areas time-consuming and inconvenient.
+Access to the terminal was via one crowded road and when leaving the terminal, traffic must go in a direction that makes getting to the popular Sukhumvit and Silom areas time-consuming and inconvenient.

+State Railway of Thailand

+Underneath the railway station at ground level and located at the level crossing is Asok railway halt, operated by the State Railway of Thailand (SRT).
+It serves intercity services on the Eastern Line.

+The ARL station shares the same name as Makkasan railway station of the SRT Eastern Line, but is at a different location to the west of the ARL station.
+The SRT station shares the same name with the Asok BTS station on the Sukhumvit Line, but it is at a different location to the south of the station, and takes 1 stop on the Blue Line.